MDR Services

 Also known as Ethical Hacking/Penetration Testing.

-approved applications for use in an organisation.
+Approved applications for use in an organisation.

-a facility allowing computers, smartphones, or other devices to connect to the Internet or communicate with one another wirelessly within a particular area.
+A facility allowing computers, smartphones, or other devices to connect to the Internet or communicate with one another wirelessly within a particular area.

 Acronym for Wi-Fi protected access.
 A security standard for users of computing devices equipped with wireless internet connections.